-Social media pages may be 'live' online or produced within templates and embedded in candidate blogs.
-Centres should ensure the safety of their candidates when using live social media pages and adhere to any local guidelines.
+Social media pages may be 'live' online or produced within templates and embedded in the candidate's blog.
+Centres should ensure the online and personal safety of their candidates when using live social media pages and adhere to any local guidelines.

-The most popular format for this series, as for the June series, was Instagram.
-This is acceptable, but many candidates are treating this as an 'easy option'.
+The most popular format continues to be Instagram.
+This is acceptable, but many candidates continue to treat this as an 'easy option'.
 Weaker products contained 3 - 6 images from the main product, or candidate blog, placed into the Instagram format.
 Some candidates used the Instagram template to replicate what looked like personal pages.
 This is not surprising as they are familiar with this format.
 However, centres should encourage a more careful consideration of the use of Instagram as a promotional tool.
 Images should be made for a purpose, not simply lifted from other components of the portfolio.
 Candidates could be encouraged to look beyond the images and think about the 'comments' attached to them.
 Bands/artistes, for example, very often use written comments to interact with their fans and promote their personas and work.
 A range of written interactions linked to well-constructed images can, therefore, illustrate the depth of a candidate's knowledge and understanding.